Southern Tandem Rally 2014

 The Line Up

-Friday’s social reception will put you in the heart of the historic city and feature local entertainment.
-Dinner afterward is on your own in one of many restaurants within walking distance.
+Friday’s social dessert reception will put you in the heart of the historic city and feature local entertainment.
+Dinner before is on your own in one of many restaurants within walking distance.

 Saturday’s banquet will be at the historic Columbus Convention and Trade Center, a century old manufacturing complex, Columbus Iron Works- 1853, that produced the materials to build the historic mill town of Columbus.